Molt/ue4-vive-modular-pawn-bp/README.md

 * Moving the controller near an object and allowing you to move it about (Dragging the drawers about in *The Lab*)
 * Acting as a non-physics blocking volume (The shields in *Audioshield*)

+### Parabolic Ray
+A modified version of *Ray* where instead of using a straight ray the interaction uses a 'drooping' parabolic curve.

+This can be useful for *Teleport* as it makes it easier to target areas on the ground.
+* Selecting a teleport location.
+(Choosing targets in *Budget Cuts*)

 ### Physics Handle (**Not yet implemented**)
 Attaching physics items to the controller so that you can either carry them about.
 * Moving, and throwing, props.
 (Many of the interactions in *Job Simulator*)